the-meyer-lab/meyer-nanopore/README.md

 sudo apt update
 sudo apt install gh
 ```
+For other OS see gh CLI installation instructions [here](https://github.com/cli/cli#installation).
 - Configure git with your git user credentials.
 If you don't have git credentials, follow instructions [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to create them for the first time.
 Replace "frnkmxwll" and "ymalina@gmail.com" with your user name and email used to create your github account.
 ```bash
 git config --global user.name "frnkmxwll"